 - What is the sociocultural and sociopolitical contexts of the topic?

 Socioculturally, the sudden shift to remote learning during COVID-19 disrupted established social structures within schools.
 Students lost daily interactions with peers and teachers, which are crucial for social development.
 This isolation affected their ability to build relationships and develop social skills.
 During the pandemic, many children faced challenges related to family stressors, such as illness, financial difficulties, or changes in living situations, which further impacted their mental well-being.
 Students from low-income families or rural areas often struggled to participate fully in remote education, leading to disparities in learning opportunities and outcomes.
 Many pre-service teachers had their in-person classroom placements canceled or moved to virtual formats.
 This disruption limited their opportunities to observe and practice teaching in real classroom settings, hindering their hands-on learning.
 The shift to remote learning also led to reduced opportunities for mentorship from experienced teachers and faculty.
 Pre-service teachers often lacked the guidance and feedback they would typically receive during in-person observations and teaching experiences which left many feelin unprepared to address classrooms, let alone, mental health issues within classrooms effectively.
+These missed experiential learning moments not only stalled professional growth but also widened the gap between theoretical knowledge and practical application in addressing students' emotional and psychological needs.

 Sociopolitically, the landscape surrounding mental health in education is shaped by policies and funding.
 Prior to COVID-19, in many regions, mental health services in schools were underfunded and inconsistent, creating gaps in resources available to both teachers and students (Santiago et al., 2020).
 With insufficient mental health resources, teachers and pre-service teachers alike, often found themselves on the front lines, needing to address students' mental health concerns without adequate training.
 This lack of preparation made it challenging for educators to recognize signs of mental health issues, respond effectively, or provide appropriate referrals to specialists.
 Furthermore, educational policies often prioritize standardized testing and academic achievement over mental health initiatives, leaving pre-service teachers with limited support when addressing these issues (Cohen et al., 2016).
 Legislative changes, such as the Every Student Succeeds Act (ESSA), have underscored the importance of mental health, yet the implementation of these initiatives varies widely, complicating pre-service teachers' ability to effectively address mental health concerns (U.S. Department of Education, 2015).
 ESSA encourages schools to integrate mental health services and supports, aiming to create a holistic educational environment that addresses both academic and emotional needs.
+However, inconsistent funding and varying state-level policies mean that many teacher preparation programs have yet to fully incorporate these priorities into their curricula.
+This inconsistency leaves pre-service teachers unevenly prepared, depending on their institution and geographical location.

 - How has the topic of interest been received by other cultures in the world?